athendd/Pega-Systems-Assignment/README.md

 6. Copy the link given in the terminal:

 7. Enter it into a web browser with /docs at the end:

+## Instructions for Docker

+1. Create a Docker Image with the dockerfile:

+2. Open up Docker Desktop:

+3. Click on run button:

+4. Enter the environment variables (in project folder's .env file):

+5. Click on run:

+6. Test the application:

 ## Intructions to Run Tests